Getting Started¶

 -

-Build Third-Party Dependencies: Before opening the engine, you must fetch and build the MuJoCo dependencies.
+Build Third-Party Dependencies: Before opening the engine, build the three vendored deps.
 Open PowerShell and run:

 Compile: Right-click your